 It doesn’t really matter.
 Here goes nothing.
 It will be interesting to see what happens.
 (Sloan Wilson)

-And with the greatest respect to my colleagues in the games I umpired at this level, some tested my patience.
-Flip-flops, shorts, baseball cap the wrong way round were regularly the de rigeur dress code with the mother of all two fingers up at the system awarded to the colleague who at least used initiative in actually finding a makeshift ball counter.
+And with the greatest respect to colleagues in the games I umpired at this level, some tested my patience.
+Flip-flops, shorts, baseball cap the wrong way round were regularly the de rigueur dress code with the mother of all two fingers up at the system awarded to the colleague who at least used initiative in actually finding a makeshift ball counter.
 But seriously my friend, moving six roll-ups from one pocket of your jeans to the other (not to mention lighting one up at the fall of a wicket) to count the balls in an over does not quite fit the zeitgeist of two hundred years of tradition.

 At this level, the game is a like the collection of tacky prizes on everyone’s favourite 1980s quiz show Bullseye.
-The occasional Ford Escort, holiday in Estepona or speedboat in the shape of a seventy well crafted runs or a five-for bowling spell.
+The occasional Ford Escort, holiday in Estepona or speedboat in the shape of seventy well crafted runs or a five-for bowling spell.
 But the default level is a cheap radio alarm clock (four cow pats an over), an even cheaper cutlery set (a batter swinging at thin air ball after ball) and a collection of rectangular boxes that look like books to keep your videos in (a fielder screaming mine and then not attempting to catch the ball).

-The purpose of the lower Divisions is not to find the next big name in cricket, it is to give twenty-tow people who love the game an opportunity to play.
+The purpose of the lower Divisions is not to find the next big name in cricket, it is to give twenty-two people who love the game an opportunity to play.
 And play they did, despite the problems captains have at this level getting eleven players on a team sheet.
 And because I was a club’s umpire and not on the panel I got to hear the goss.
 The opening bowler’s at a stag weekend in Prague.
 So Geoff’s playing.
-Ah yes, owes-you-a-favour Geoff coming off a night shift resurfacing a motorway and turning out in whites more Faberge than Fearnley before spending three hours in the outfield adjusting his gonads.
+Ah yes, owes-you-a-favour Geoff coming off a night shift resurfacing a motorway and turning out in whites more Faberge than Fearnley and then spending three hours in the outfield adjusting his gonads.

 There were some notable exceptions.
 A batter who had graced higher stages of the cricket pyramid turning out occasionally and scoring shedloads along with a couple of lads at university who looked the part.
 I recognise the importance of giving cricketers of all levels an opportunity to play.
-But with much of my time in the middle looking like a scarecrow signalling wide balls, I felt like the Bullseye contestants that bet the kitty on the star prize only to fall short of the required a hundred-and-one total as the legendary Jim Bowen tells them Let’s have a look at what you could have won.
+But with much of my time in the middle looking like a scarecrow signalling wide balls, I felt like the Bullseye contestants that bet the kitty on the star prize only to fall short of the required one-hundred-and-one total as the legendary Jim Bowen tells them Let’s have a look at what you could have won.

 The main problem was the lack of tension.
 A half decent team would rattle up two-hundred-and-fifty and the journeymen I was umpiring for would be all out for a lot fewer.
 And those journeymen would inflict the same kind of damage on eleven other wannabes.
 Then there was the issue of partiality.
 I’m sure there is a peer-reviewed study from one of those former polytechnics which is now a ‘university’ on decision-making by unqualified umpires in the wilderness Divisions of Leagues.
 Let’s be honest when you have shared a few pints with the club chairman on Friday night, you might feel more cavalier in ensuring your team gets over the line the next day.